Thijzert123/packrinth/docs/full-guide.md

 you thought.
 It is important to know that only _required_ dependencies will be added.
 If you want optional dependencies to be in your modpack, you have to add them manually.

-We will ignore the `branches` and `projects` field, and we will come back later.
+We will ignore the `branches` and `projects` field, and we will come back to it later.

 ## Branches
 A Packrinth modpack always consists of at lease one branch.
 A branch has its own project versions and is completely